Bayan Baru

-Bayan Baru is a town in the Malaysian state of Penang.
-It is located within the Southwest Penang Island District, adjacent to the Bayan Lepas Free Industrial Zone.
+Bayan Baru is a neighbourhood of George Town in the Malaysian state of Penang.
+Located 11 km south of the city centre, it lies within the suburb of Bayan Lepas, and adjacent to the Bayan Lepas Free Industrial Zone, Relau, Sungai Ara and Bukit Jambul.

 The township was created in the 1970s following the establishment of the zone.
 Since then, Bayan Baru has evolved into a booming neighbourhood, with various commercial and retail developments.

 History

 Bayan Baru was first developed by the Penang Development Corporation (PDC) in 1972, in tandem with the construction of the Bayan Lepas Free Industrial Zone.
 The creation of the new township was aimed at providing a housing area adjacent to the newly built industries in Bayan Lepas, and erasing social and economic inequalities between the urban and rural inhabitants.
 The first residential developments in the area were in the form of landed properties, such as terraced houses and semi-detached houses.

+Economy

+In recent years, the Penang state government has allocated investments towards the development of Bayan Baru into a Business Processing Outsourcing (BPO) hub.
+These investments include the construction of Multimedia Super Corridor (MSC)-status infrastructure, such as SUNTECH Tower and One Precinct.
+A number of multinational firms, including Celestica, Keyence, Swarovski, Jabil, Teleperformance, Kuehne + Nagel and Zurich Insurance, have already set up business outsourcing centres within the area as well.

+The supply of office space in Bayan Baru will also be supplemented by ongoing commercial developments within the neighbourhood, such as Quartermile and the Penang International Commercial City (PICC).
+The latter, developed by local property developer Hunza, is envisaged as Penang's answer to KLCC, with construction currently in progress within a 17.2 hectare site.
+PICC's residential component Muze also contains the third tallest skyscraper in George Town.

 Transportation

 The main road within Bayan Baru is Jalan Sultan Azlan Shah, which forms part of the Gelugor Highway.
-The thoroughfare cuts through the neighbourhood, linking the southern George Town suburb of Gelugor to the north with Bayan Lepas to the south.
+The thoroughfare cuts through the neighbourhood, linking Gelugor to the north with Bayan Lepas to the south.

 Several Rapid Penang bus routes serve the area, including 102, 302, 303, 304, 305, 306, 307, 308, 401, 401E and AT (Airport Transit).
-These routes connect the township with Penang's capital city, George Town, to the north, as well as various parts of Penang Island, such as the Penang International Airport, Batu Maung, Sungai Nibong and Gertak Sanggul.
+These routes connect the township with the city centre and various destinations within the city, such as the Penang International Airport, Batu Maung, Sungai Nibong and Gertak Sanggul.
 These routes are complemented by Rapid Penang's Congestion Alleviation Transport (CAT), a free-of-charge transit service within Bayan Baru.

 In addition, Rapid Penang's cross-strait BEST shuttle services, BEST A and BEST B, are available for employees transiting between Bayan Baru and Seberang Perai on the mainland.

-In 2017, LinkBike, a public bicycle sharing service based in George Town, launched its southernmost station at Queensbay Mall, thus providing bikers with an alternative mode of transportation to the capital city.